Tawhid-Mahmud/CO-OP-Washinton-state-ev-data-analysis/README.md

 ## Data Source

 Data sourced from the Washington State Department of Licensing (DOL) regarding Battery Electric Vehicles (BEVs) and Plug-In Hybrid Electric Vehicles (PHEVs) registrations.
+The dataset used is "Electric_Vehicle_Population_Data_20250402.csv" from the Washington State Department of Licensing, which contains detailed information about EV registrations across the state.

 ## License